 The discordant instruments and nihilistic lyrics of “Christmas with Satan” really set this tune apart from the other Christmas bangers you might be used to on the radio.

 With lyrics referencing suicide, hell, and various other darker concepts, this song probably won’t appeal to the younger people in your family.

 However, it’s worth listening to if you want something completely different.

 2. Grandpa’s Gonna Sue The Pants Off Santa: Dr Elmo

-In the world of inappropriate Christmas songs, there are a multitude of tunes which seem to deliberately call attention to the idea of fighting Santa Claus.
+In the world of inappropriate Christmas songs, there are a multitude of tunes that seem to deliberately call attention to the idea of fighting Santa Claus.
 This tune by Dr Elmo is one of them.

-A sequel to the equally unusual, “Grandma Got Run Over By A Reindeer”, this tune talks about the aftermath of poor Gran’s passing.
+A sequel to the equally unusual “Grandma Got Run Over By A Reindeer”, this tune talks about the aftermath of poor Gran’s passing.